robchahin/sso-wall-of-shame/index.md

 </table>

 ## The Other List ##
-Some vendors simply do not list their pricing for SSO because the pricing is negotiated with an account manager.
-These vendors get their own table as we assume they apply a significant premium for SSO.
+Many vendors do not list pricing for their Enterprise tier because they use negotiated pricing.
+For these vendors, “Call Us!” is listed as a placeholder.
+If you have numbers, please share them.

 <table class="sortable">
 <thead>